 The first member was connected on April 4, 1947.
 The first operating report ending on May 31, 1947, reflected sales of 862 KWH at a cost of $0.19 per KWH.
 Today your Cooperative’s energy sales on average exceed 300 million KWH per month, at a cost of less than $0.110 per KWH.

-Although the numbers have changed considerably the Cooperative principles remain the same today:
+Although the numbers have changed considerably the main Cooperative principles remain the same today:

 - Open Membership – Any person, firm, association, corporation, business trust, partnership, Federal agency, state or local political agency is eligible for membership.